NBFC or Non-Banking Financial Company is a company that is registered under the Companies Act,...

 Personalization has emerged as a key area for differentiation, because of that customers are getting more demanding and the level of competitive intensity increasing.
 Telecom providers are allowing customers to create their own call/data plans, travel portals are providing a free hand in crafting itineraries, news feeds are being personalized to meet customer preferences and the options for building your own sandwich are virtually endless.
 Clearly, customers are being offered personalized experiences across an increasing number of industries.

 Earlier banks used to be quite good at personalization.
 By knowing the staff at the local bank branch well enough to get special attention, this was driven by a human.
 Then it evolved into the concept of personal bankers – doubling up in their role as investment advisors.
 Later, with the advent of online and digital banking, customers could access their bank when and where they chose.
-Applications such as digital wallet, automated payment schedules, reminders, self-servicing capabilities, Mobile apps have offered increasingly higher levels of personalization in banking.
+Applications such as digital wallets, automated payment schedules, reminders, self-servicing capabilities, Mobile apps have offered increasingly higher levels of personalization in banking.
 Based on the best-fit recommendations of their analytical system for personalization financial institutions started offering specific products to customers.
 ‘Know your customer’ suddenly became the name of the game in banking.

 By reinventing the entire customer experience, matching the preference to the target segments Fin-Techs took personalization to another level.
 As their popularity increased, banks reacted, replicating the same experience and some are even turning their branches into coffee shops.
 Personalization is set to evolve further in new dimensions by leveraging advancements in artificial intelligence and machine learning.